My First Computer!

 - Abuse

-- Armored Fist (a tank simulator on 4 floppy disks)
+- Armored Fist (a tank simulator on 4 floppy disks; one of the few physical games I bought)

 - Arnie II (a shoot-'em-up)